Skip to Content

 Click the + button on the Agents page to open the Father chat.
 Ask Father something like “just create one with defaults” or “skip the interview and build it now” — Father will minimize the questions or infer everything and create the agent immediately.

 Tools: enable web search only.
-Schedule: Schedules tab → + Add Schedule → select all days Mon–Sun, time range 08:0009:00, interval 1 hour → Save.
+Schedule: Schedules tab → Add Schedule → select all days Mon–Sun, time range 08:0009:00, interval Every 1 hour → Save.
+(Or leave the heartbeat on and let the assistant look around on its own.)

 Installing a marketplace preset that needs customization